MapServer/getting-started-with-mapserver/docker/ReadMe.md

 This image contains both MapServer and all the MapServer workshop files so it can be deployed in the cloud.
 This is not required for the workshop itself, and users will use local files from the repository.

+It first requires the `mapserver-workshop` Docker image above is built and available locally.

 ```
 start "C:\Program Files\Docker\Docker\Docker Desktop.exe"
 # note parent path